 Student Loan Consolidation

-The interest rate on a consolidation loan is the weighted average of the interest rates on the loans being consolidated, rounded up to the nearest 1/8 of a percent and capped at 8.25%.
+The interest rate on a consolidation loan is the weighted average of the interest rates on the loans being consolidated, rounded up to the nearest 1/8 of a percent.
+That interest rate is fixed for life.

 For example, suppose a student has just unsubsidized Stafford Loans originated on or after July 1, 2006.
 These loans have a fixed interest rate of 6.8%.
 When they are consolidated by themselves, the consolidation loan will have an interest rate of 6 and 7/8ths of a percent, or 6.875%.
 So the interest rate increases only slightly.